Audio Working Group Charter

 The group also welcomes non-Members to contribute technical submissions for consideration upon their agreement to the terms of the W3C Patent Policy.

-Information about the group (including details about deliverables, issues, actions, status, participants, and meetings) will be available from the Audio Working Group wiki.
+Information about the group (including details about deliverables, issues, actions, status, participants, and meetings) will be available from the Audio Working Group home page.

 Most Audio Working Group teleconferences will focus on discussion of particular specifications, and will be conducted on an as-needed basis.

 This group primarily conducts its technical work on GitHub issues.
-The public is invited to review, discuss and make suggestions for improvement to this work.
+The public is invited to review, discuss and contribute to this work.

 The group may use a Member-confidential mailing list for administrative purposes and, at the discretion of the Chairs and members of the group, for member-only discussions in special cases when a participant requests such a discussion.